PalianPals/palianpals.github.io/docs/game-guides/cooking/CookingStations.md

 # Cooking Stations Explained

 Below are the six cooking stations the game has.
+To cook ALL recipes available you will need 2 stations of each in your house.
+Some recipes are started at the same station that you also need for your ingredients.
+But, for example, some dishes started on a stove, like Chili Oil Dumpings, also need rice to be cooked on a stove.
+You'd need a second stove to cook the rice on.

 | Image | Name | Usage | How to Obtain  |